Death of David Dragičević: Police investigation

-Police investigators claim that on 18 March, Dragičević visited the cafe in central Banja Luka where he had been caught up in a fight with several other young men.
-After this incident, nothing was heard from him until 24 March when police were informed about a dead body found in the water.
-According to the police, Dragičević visited another cafe after the fight, left, and then robbed a house on the way home.
-Police inspector Darko Ilić claims that surveillance cameras confirm that Dragičević committed the robbery on the way home and that several stolen items from the robbed house were found in his pockets.
+Police investigators claimed that on 18 March 2018, Dragičević visited a café in central Banja Luka, where he had been caught up in a fight with several other young men.
+After this incident, nothing was heard from him until 24 March 2018, when police were informed about a dead body found in the water.
+According to the police, Dragičević visited another café after the fight, left, and then robbed a house on the way home.
+Police inspector Darko Ilić claimed that surveillance cameras confirm that Dragičević committed the robbery on the way home and that several stolen items from the robbed house were found in his pockets.
 According to the police investigation, after the robbery, on his way home, Dragičević walked across a small bridge over Crkvena creek and fell in the water and drowned.

-Coroner Željko Karan said that Dragičević had several haematomas on his body, probably caused by strokes during the fight he had, and also several post-mortem injuries on the hands, caused by stones at the bottom of the creek.
+Coroner Željko Karan said that Dragičević had several haematomas on his body, probably caused by strokes during the fight he had, also several post-mortem injuries on the hands, caused by stones at the bottom of the creek.
 When journalists asked Karan about the possibility that the haematomas were caused by another attack on the bridge, he answered that it is indeed possible, but that it "could not be determined during the autopsy".
 Despite this, police officially ruled the death as an "accident".

 Dragičević family and public response

-From the start of the investigation, Dragičević's parents claimed that their son was brutally murdered and that they possess evidence of that.
-According to Davor Dragičević, David's father, the killer is a well-known figure, and police officers, Minister of the Interior Dragan Lukač, and local police chief Darko Ćulum, are trying to cover-up the crime.
+From the start of the investigation, Dragičević's parents claimed that their son was brutally murdered and that they possessed evidence supporting that claim.
+According to Davor Dragičević, David's father, "My son was tortured and brutally murdered and police protects the criminals who did it.
+Minister Lukač, director Ćulum and others are collaborators in this case."
+He believes that his son's killers are being protected by well-known figure, and police officers, Minister of the Interior Dragan Lukač, and local police chief Darko Ćulum, who are trying to cover-up the crime.
 Dragičević's mother said that he, on the night he disappeared, sent her an SMS that read "if anything happens to me, the perpetrator will be F. Ć."